Published: 2026-05-23

 1. Capture What's Needed

-- Include both overview (awareness, context, background) and details (step-by-step).(This is where AI tools like Copilot can rally help!)
+- Include both overview (awareness, context, background) and details (step-by-step).
+This is where AI tools like Copilot can really help!

 - Don’t forget screenshots where helpful.

-2. Organize The Hierarchy
+2. Organize It

 - Start messy if needed, then come back later to reorganize.